igorkulman/coding-journal/content/post/2018/automating-ios-development-and-distribution-workflow/index.md

 ### Cooperation with the testers

 The whole setup really shines when I deal with the testers.
 I never create builds for them to test manually.
-The testers can always download the latest build from Installr by themselves or I ca use the Installr web UI to send them a specific build.
+The testers can always download the latest build from AppCenter by themselves or I ca use the AppCenter web UI to send them a specific build.

 When I fix a bug, I just add a comment "fixed in build XYZ" to the Gitlab issue.
-Fixing a bug means merging a pull request for that bug, so a new build is automatically created and uploaded to Installr for the testers to try out.
+Fixing a bug means merging a pull request for that bug, so a new build is automatically created and uploaded to AppCenter for the testers to try out.

 When a new build is being tested, the testers can easily tell which bugs are already fixed in that build and should be verified.